2007 Six Nations Championship: The first four rounds

 In the build-up to the competition, Ireland were being tipped as favourites for the Grand Slam, having played well during the Autumn Tests.
-However, despite having started strongly with a win against Wales, they lost to France 20–17 in an historic encounter at Croke Park.
+However, despite having started strongly with a win against Wales, they lost to France 20–17 in a historic encounter at Croke Park.
 In turn, Ireland went on to beat England, who subsequently won against France.

 Round 3 of the competition saw Italy win their first ever away match in the Six Nations.
-Scotland conceded three tries (all converted) in the first six minutes, and Italy went on to secure an historic 37–17 victory.
+Scotland conceded three tries (all converted) in the first six minutes, and Italy went on to secure a historic 37–17 victory.
 In the same round, England's defeat by Ireland at Croke Park 43–13 marked their worst result ever in the history of the tournament, both in number of points conceded and in points difference (30 points).

 In round 4, Italy achieved a second victory in the same tournament for the first time, when they defeated Wales 23–20 in Rome in a match that ended in controversy.
 Trailing by three points, Wales had the chance to equalise in the closing moments of the game when they were awarded a kickable penalty near the Italian 22-metre line.
 But, having been informed by the referee that 10 seconds remained, they chose to kick for touch, believing that there was time for an attacking line-out and possible try-scoring opportunity, only for the referee to blow his whistle and end the game before the line-out could form.
 The Welsh players were incensed and the referee later apologised for the misunderstanding that had arisen.